Skip to content

 Types of electricians

-Depending on your interests, you can specialize in different areas of the trade.
-Here are the main types:
+You can specialize in different areas of the trade, depending on your interests.
+Here are the main types of electricians:

 • Residential electricians handle home systems.
 From wiring new houses to troubleshooting why the kitchen lights keep flickering, residential electricians help make homes safe and comfortable.